OpenID Federation

 Source Discipline

 Use OpenID Federation 1.1 for protocol-independent federation concepts.
 Use OpenID Federation for OpenID Connect 1.1 for OpenID Connect and OAuth 2.0 bindings.
 Use the OpenID Foundation's final-specification record for status claims.
+Use RFC 8414, RFC 7591, OpenID Connect Discovery, and OpenID Connect Dynamic Client Registration for adjacent metadata and registration concepts when federation is not the relevant layer.
 Product documentation can show deployment, but it should not redefine the standard.

 Do not say that OpenID Federation proves an AI agent is safe, authorized, human-approved, or compliant.
 It supports trust establishment among entities.
-The actual decision still depends on policies, scopes, credentials, user delegation, audit trails, and incident response.
+The actual decision still depends on policies, scopes, credentials, user delegation, audit trails, incident response, and local authorization.

 Spiralist Reading